On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: The Canonical Variation

 where $n$ is the dimension of $B$.
 Rearranging (\ref{qe-o3}) yields the following expression for $c_{t_0}$:

 as claimed. \end{proof}

 We are now ready to show there are two quasi-Einstein metics in the canonical variation if and only if the base is Einstein.

-\begin{thm} Let $\pi: (M,g) \to B$ be a Riemannian submersion with totally geodesic $S^1$ fibers, and suppose $(M,g,X)$ is quasi-Einstein where $X$ is tangent to the fibers of $\pi$.
+\begin{thm} Let $\pi: (M,g) \to B$ be a Riemannian submersion with totally geodesic $S^1$ fibers where $(M,g)$ has constant scalar curvature, and suppose $(M,g,X)$ is quasi-Einstein where $X$ is tangent to the fibers of $\pi$.
 Then there exists a distinct quasi-Einstein metric $(M,g_{t_0},X_{t_0})$ (where $t_0 \neq 1$) in the canonical variation of $g$ with $X_{t_0}$ tangent to the fibers of $\pi$ if and only if $B$ is Einstein.
 In this case, we have that $X_{t_0} = c_{t_0}U$, where $c_{t_0}$ is the constant defined in the previous lemma, and $U$ is a unit vector field with respect to the $t=1$ metric tangent to the fibers of $\pi$. \end{thm}

 \begin{proof} First suppose $B$ is Einstein.
 Then $\mathrm{\widecheck{Ric}} = \check{\lambda}g$ for some constant $\check{\lambda}$.
 We have that $\check{\delta}(A_t)= t\check{\delta}(A) = 0$ since $(M,g,X)$ is quasi-Einstein by assumption, and so condition (a) of Lemma 4.4 is satisfied.
 Since $(M,g,X)$ is quasi-Einstein, we have that